-Gold price continued its strong bull run and briefly retested the key psychological level at $5,000 for the first time ever.
-It has already jumped by 15% this year, beating the Dow Jones and the Nasdaq 100 indices.
-Still, there are signs that the ongoing rally may go through a brief pullback soon.
+Gold price continued its strong bull run, briefly retesting the key psychological level of $5,000 for the first time ever.
+It has already jumped by 15% this year, beating the Dow Jones Industrial Average and the Nasdaq 100.
+Still, there are signs the ongoing rally may pull back briefly soon.

 Gold Price Has Soared as Demand Rises

-The ongoing gold price rally is happening because of the elevated demand and constrained supply amid geopolitical risks.
+The ongoing gold price rally is driven by elevated demand and constrained supply amid geopolitical risks.

-Data shows that many central banks have continued accumulating gold in the past few years, with some of them dumping their US treasuries.
-China holds US government bonds worth over $600 billion, down from $1.2 trillion a few months ago
+Data shows that many central banks have continued to accumulate gold over the past few years, with some of them dumping their US Treasury holdings.
+China holds US government bonds worth over $600 billion, down from $1.2 trillion a few months ago.

-There is a risk that some European countries will start doing the same as relations with the Trump administration remain tense.
-Also, many European countries are concerned about the $38 trillion US public debt.
+There is a risk that some European countries will follow suit as relations with the Trump administration remain tense.
+Also, many European countries are concerned about the US public debt of $38 trillion.

-There is a likelihood that geopolitical issues will continue in the near term, especially with American warships moving to the Middle East.
+There is a likelihood that geopolitical issues will persist in the near term, especially as American warships move to the Middle East.
 Some analysts believe that Trump will ultimately attack Iran, especially after his success in Venezuela.

 READ MORE: Shiba Inu Coin Price Eyes a Rebound as Key Metrics Deteriorate

-Retail and institutional investors have continued buying gold in the past few months because of the Fear of Missing Out (FOMO).
-For example, the popular SPDR Gold Shares ETF (GLD) now holds over 34 million ounces of gold worth over $172 billion.
-Tether holds gold worth billions of dollars.
+Retail and institutional investors have continued buying gold over the past few months due to the Fear of Missing Out (FOMO).
+For example, the popular SPDR Gold Shares ETF (GLD) now holds over 34 million ounces of gold, valued at over $172 billion.
+Tether holds billions of dollars in gold.

 Gold price is also rising as Donald Trump considers the next Federal Reserve Chair.
-Data on Polymarket shows that most traders expect that either Kevin Warsh or Rick Rieder will become the next Chair.
+Data from Polymarket shows that most traders expect either Kevin Warsh or Rick Rieder to become the next Chair.

 Trump claims that the next Fed Chair will cut interest rates aggressively, potentially to 1%, despite the fact that the American economy is doing well.
 It expanded by 4.4% in the third quarter, while inflation has been contained.

-Meanwhile, Wall Street analysts are still highly bullish on gold, with Goldman Sachs predicting that gold will continue rising in the coming months.
+Meanwhile, Wall Street analysts remain highly bullish on gold, with Goldman Sachs predicting it will continue to rise in the coming months.
 Goldman Sachs predicts that it will jump to $5,400, while JPMorgan sees it hitting $5,000.

 Gold Technical Analysis as it Gets Overbought